Uniform energy bound and Morawetz estimate for extreme components of spin fields in the exterior of a slowly rotating Kerr black hole I: Maxwell field: Introduction

 then\footnote{We have dropped the terms $\inttau \left|\nablaslash \varphi^0_2\right|^2$ and $\int_{\Sigma_{\tau}}r\left|\nablaslash \varphi^0_2 \right|^2$ on left hand side (LHS) of \eqref{eq:MoraEstiFinal(2)KerrRegularpsiBothSpinCompV2} and analogous terms on LHS of \eqref{eq:MoraEstiFinal(2)KerrRegularpsiBothSpinCompHighOrder2}.
 See Section \ref{sect:pfofmainthm}.}

 \end{itemize} Moreover, we have the corresponding high order estimates

 \end{thm} \begin{remark} The trapping degeneracy in the trapped region can be manifestly removed for the Morawetz densities $\mathbb{M}_{\text{deg}}(\partial^i\varphi^1_0)$ and $\mathbb{M}_{\text{deg}}(\partial^i\varphi^1_2)$ with $|i|\leq n-1$.
-The energy and Morawetz estimate \eqref{eq:MoraEstiFinal(2)KerrRegularpsiBothSpinComp} is derived by applying Theorem \ref{thm:MoraEstiAlmostScalarWave} to $(\psi, F)=(\phi^0_s, F_{s}^0)$ and $(\psi, F)=(\phi^1_s, F_{s}^1)$, and is a single estimate at two levels of regularity, since $\phi^1$ is a null derivative of $\phi^0$.
-Thus, despite the well known trapped phenomenon, it is possible to prove a nondegenerate Morawetz estimate for $\phi^0$.
+The energy and Morawetz estimate \eqref{eq:MoraEstiFinal(2)KerrRegularpsiBothSpinComp} is derived by applying Theorem \ref{thm:MoraEstiAlmostScalarWave} to $(\psi, F)=(\phi^0_s, F_{s}^0)$ and $(\psi, F)=(\phi^1_s, F_{s}^1)$ and is a single estimate at two levels of regularity, since $\phi^1$ is a null derivative of $\phi^0$.
+Thus, despite the well known trapped phenomenon, it is possible to prove a non-degenerate Morawetz estimate for $\phi^0$.
 However, the two levels of regularity must be treated simultaneously.
-In part it is possible to close the two estimates simultaneously, because the right hand side (RHS) of \eqref{eq:ReggeWheeler Phi^0Kerr} and \eqref{eq:ReggeWheeler Phi^1Kerr} are at the same level of regularity, involving no derivatives of $\phi^1$ and one of $\phi^0$. \end{remark}
+In part, it is possible to close the two estimates simultaneously, because the right hand side (RHS) of \eqref{eq:ReggeWheeler Phi^0Kerr} and \eqref{eq:ReggeWheeler Phi^1Kerr} is at the same level of regularity, involving no derivatives of $\phi^1$ and one of $\phi^0$. \end{remark} \begin{remark} An energy and Morawetz estimate for the middle component $\widetilde{\Phi_1}$ can be directly derived using the results in the above theorem and the system of Maxwell equations \eqref{eq:TSIsSpin1Kerr}.
+In fact, from system \eqref{eq:TSIsSpin1Kerr}, one is able to estimate $\widetilde{\Phi_1}$ up to a stationary part $C\rho^{-2}$, $C$ being a constant independent of the coordinates.
+Based on the recent result \cite{andersson2019stability} for linearized gravity on Kerr spacetimes, the approach of proving decay estimates for the spin $\pm 2$ components of linearized gravity on Kerr spacetimes therein can be extended here to obtain decay estimates for spin $\pm 1$ components of the Maxwell field which together with system \eqref{eq:TSIsSpin1Kerr} then imply estimates for the entire Maxwell field on Kerr spacetimes.
+This will be shown elsewhere. \end{remark}